 “These balayaged highlights on light brown hair are for girls who want to add a little brightness.
 It’s also low-maintenance,” says Zee.
 “Plus, it can be customized with face-framing to accentuate your best facial features.
 You’ll have a beautiful grow out.”

 “Personally, light brown hair with highlights and lowlights like this is pretty low-maintenance,” she adds.
-“On average women with natural color like this don’t need a touch-up for about 10-12 weeks.
-So if you’re on a budget this is a great way to transition into an added dimension without spending a ton of money.”
+“On average, women with natural color like this don’t need a touch-up for about 10-12 weeks.
+So if you’re on a budget, this is a great way to transition into an added dimension without spending much money.”

-With a wavy cut like this, Porter says you can wear it straight, curled, braided, or natural.
-“My favorite style for these blonde highlights is a nice bouncy wave,” she notes.
+With a wavy cut like this, you can wear it straight, curled, braided, or natural.
+A favorite style for these blonde highlights is a nice bouncy wave.

 These balayage highlights are for natural brunettes who want low-maintenance upkeep.
-The initial appointment will be a bit longer and more pricey but it will pay off in the long run.
-You’ll easily go 6+ months without needing to get your pieces lightened again.
+The initial appointment will be a bit longer and pricey but it will pay off in the long run.
+You’ll easily go 6+ months without getting your pieces lightened again.

 “Half of the hair is natural brown, a number 5,” Arci explains.
 “I used the top section, side sections, and back (temporal bone) for highlights with 40 developer.”

-She adds, “it’s better to have at least a little bit of your natural hair color when you mix light chocolate brown hair with highlights—whether in silver or blonde hue.
+She adds, “It’s better to have some natural hair color when you mix light chocolate brown hair with highlights—whether in silver or blonde hue.
 Styling with waves or straightened will make your balayage highlights look more natural.”